• Double-bridge static cone penetrometer

 XX.
 XX

-fs: XXX.X Display: Sidewall Instant Data
+fs: XXX.X Display: Side-wall real-time data

 QC: XX.XX Compared to the data in the line above: Real-time cone tip data